vert-x3/vertx-web-site/src/site/blog/posts/2020-03-09-easy-sso-for-vertx-with-keycloak.md

 We can extract the user information like the username from the `IDToken` exposed by the user object via `user.idToken().getString("preferred_username")`.
 Note, there are many more claims like (name, email, givenanme, familyname etc.) available.
 The [OpenID Connect Core Specification](https://openid.net/specs/openid-connect-core-1_0.html#Claims) contains a list of available claims.

-We also generate a list with links to the other pages which are supported.
+We also generate a list with links to the other pages which are supported:
 ```java
 private void handleGreet(RoutingContext ctx) {